Termite

 1. Oval-shaped pellets measuring about 1mm in length with six concave sides and rounded ends

-3. Small mounds of droppings beneath sealed entry points, unlike subterranean termites that don’t leave visible waste
+3. Small mounds of droppings beneath sealed entry holes, unlike subterranean termites that don’t leave visible waste

-These characteristics help you identify an active infestation that requires immediate professional attention.
+These characteristics help you identify an active termite infestation that requires immediate professional attention.
+A licensed exterminator will confirm species identification during a professional termite inspection and recommend appropriate treatment options.

 Subterranean Mud Tube Signs